psumathipala/SLNGCollection/README.md

 # SLNGCollection
-This is a labeled collection of news group categories.
-Prepared for text classification related research activities.
+This is a labelled set of newsgroup categories.
+Prepared for research tasks involving text categorization.